ericchenericchen/ericchenericchen/README.md

 This is a test, I'm Eric Chen, CECS student at USC, born in SLC ⛰️ and now in LA 🌴.

-I do hardware stuff software stuff (better and the second one probably).
+I do hardware stuff, software stuff (the second one better probably).
 - Web dev (full stack)
 - Blockchain
 - Robotics